aspose-omr/Aspose.OMR-API-References/english/net/aspose.omr.generation/globalpagesettings/batchbarcode/_index.md

 ---
 title: BatchBarcode
 second_title: Aspose.OMR for .NET API Reference
 description: Configuration for batch barcode placed on each form.
-Used only in batch processings via BatchOmrEngineaspose.omr.batchprocessings/batchomrengine
+Used only in batch processing via BatchOmrEngineaspose.omr.batchprocessings/batchomrengine
 type: docs
 weight: 20
 url: /net/aspose.omr.generation/globalpagesettings/batchbarcode/
 ---
 ## GlobalPageSettings.BatchBarcode field

 Configuration for batch barcode, placed on each form.
-Used only in batch processings via [`BatchOmrEngine`](../../../aspose.omr.batchprocessings/batchomrengine)
+Used only in batch processing via [`BatchOmrEngine`](../../../aspose.omr.batchprocessings/batchomrengine)

 ```csharp
 public BarcodeConfig BatchBarcode;